Mike Scioscia: Anaheim Angels / Los Angeles Angels of Anaheim / Los Angeles Angels (2000–2018)

 Scioscia became the first manager to reach the playoffs in six of his first ten seasons.
 On May 8, 2011, the Angels defeated the Cleveland Indians, which marked Scioscia's 1,000th win as a major league manager.

 A rift developed between Scioscia and Jerry Dipoto, the Angels' general manager, when Dipoto fired Mickey Hatcher from the role of the team's hitting coach in 2012.
 Despite rumors that the Angels might replace either Dipoto or Scioscia after the 2013 season, Moreno announced that both would return to the Angels for the 2014 season.

 Tension between Dipoto and Scioscia continued during the 2015 season regarding the way Scioscia and his coaches delivered statistical reports developed by Dipoto and the front office to their players.
 Dipoto resigned his post on July 1, 2015, despite efforts from the Angels to convince him to stay.
 Former Angels general manager Bill Stoneman, who hired Scioscia before the 2000 season, was hired as the interim general manager.

-After 19 seasons as manager, following the conclusion of the 2018 season, Scioscia announced that he would step down as manager of the Angels on September 30, 2018.
-He finished with a record of 1,650 wins and 1,428 losses.
+On September 30, 2018, immediately following the conclusion of the final game of the 2018 season, Scioscia announced that he would step down as manager of the Angels.
+He finished his 19 seasons as Angels' manager with a record of 1,650 wins and 1,428 losses.